Great Shelford F.C.: History

 The club was founded in 1912, and has played at Woollards Lane since 1920.
-Between 1975 and 1990 the club won twelves league titles, as well as the Cambridgeshire Invitation Cup in 1980–81, 1986–87 and 1987–88.
+Between 1975 and 1990 the club won twelve league titles, as well as the Cambridgeshire Invitation Cup in 1980–81, 1986–87 and 1987–88.
 They also entered the FA Vase between 1985 and 1989, beating Eastern Counties League opposition on three occasions.

-The club have won the Premier Division of the Cambridgeshire League on two occasions, in 2006–07 and 2012–13, and the Premier Division Cup in 2010–11.
+The club have won the Premier Division of the Cambridgeshire League on multiple occasions, as well as both the Cliff Bullen Cup, and the Premier Division Cup.